NoBrainerORM/nobrainer.io/docs/callbacks.md

 ## Differences with other ORMs

 NoBrainer does not stick to the traditional callback implementation.
-The callback behavior in NoBrainer differs in two ways compared to most ORMs:
+The callback behavior in NoBrainer differs in three ways compared to most ORMs:

 1. Returning `false` in a `before_*` callback does not halt the chain.
 This way you will not halt the chain by mistake when using with boolean